kaltura/all-in-one-video-pack.wordpress/readme.txt

 The Kaltura wp plugin is written for PHP4 and PHP5 with the use of classes and static members, these are not supported on earlier versions of PHP.

 Upgrade to PHP5 / later.
-If upgrading doesn’t solve this issue or you already have PHP5 on your server, post the error information on the forum and we’ll help you. (http://www.kaltura.org/forums/applications-and-cms-extensions/wordpress-kaltura-plugin-all-one-video-pack-forums).
+If upgrading doesn't solve this issue or you already have PHP5 on your server, post the error information on the forum and we’ll help you. (http://www.kaltura.org/forums/applications-and-cms-extensions/wordpress-kaltura-plugin-all-one-video-pack-forums).

 Support for PHP4 was added on version 1.0